Skip to main content

 Technical Analysis

-CVE-2025-57716 is an Uncontrolled Search Path Element vulnerability (CWE-427) affecting Fortinet FortiClient for Windows versions 7.0.0, 7.2.0 through 7.2.11, and 7.4.0 through 7.4.3.
-The vulnerability arises because the FortiClient Online Installer improperly handles DLL loading paths, allowing a local user with low privileges to place a malicious DLL in the installation directory.
-When the installer or associated processes load DLLs, they may load the malicious DLL instead of the legitimate one, enabling the attacker to execute arbitrary code with the privileges of the FortiClient process.
-Exploitation requires local access, user interaction, and has a high attack complexity, but successful exploitation can compromise confidentiality, integrity, and availability of the affected system.
-The CVSS v3.1 score is 6.0 (medium severity), reflecting these factors.
-No public exploits are known at this time, but the vulnerability is publicly disclosed and should be addressed promptly.
-The vulnerability affects multiple major FortiClient versions widely used in enterprise environments for endpoint security and VPN access.
+CVE-2025-57716 is an Uncontrolled Search Path Element vulnerability (CWE-427) identified in Fortinet FortiClient for Windows, specifically versions 7.0.0, 7.2.0 through 7.2.11, and 7.4.0 through 7.4.3.
+The vulnerability arises because FortiClient's Online Installer improperly handles DLL loading paths, allowing a local attacker with low privileges to place a malicious DLL in the installation directory.
+When FortiClient executes, it loads the malicious DLL instead of the legitimate one, enabling execution of unauthorized code or commands.
+This DLL hijacking attack requires the attacker to have local access to the system and the ability to write to the installation folder, which may be restricted by default.
+The attack complexity is high, and user interaction is required, as indicated by the CVSS vector (AV:L/AC:H/PR:L/UI:R).
+The vulnerability impacts confidentiality, integrity, and availability, potentially allowing privilege escalation and persistent compromise of the affected endpoint.
+No public exploits have been reported yet, but the vulnerability is officially published and assigned a CVSS score of 6.0 (medium severity).
+FortiClient is widely used in enterprise environments for endpoint security and VPN access, making this vulnerability relevant for organizations relying on Fortinet products for network security.

 Potential Impact